Fees for international students

 Tuition fee information for international undergraduate students is detailed on the University's Future Students website.

-The MCM offers an array of scholarships available for current undergraduate students, along with a selection for those students who have completed their studies at the Faculty.
+The Conservatorium offers an array of scholarships available for current undergraduate students, along with a selection for those students who have completed their studies at the Faculty.